FAQs About Binocular Vision Dysfunction- Mascoutah Eye Care in Mascoutah

 At What Age Can A Person Receive Treatment For BVD?

 Every person can receive treatment for BVD, as long as they are old enough to wear the specialized glasses and are able to tell (or show) the doctor how they feel.
-The youngest patient we have helped was 8 months old.
-There is no upper age limit.

 Can People With Traumatic Brain Injury Be Helped?